-Based on health advice, more baseline public health and social measures will be phased out from Friday 10 June 2022.
+Based on health advice, more baseline public health and social measures will ease from Friday 9 September 2022.
 More information can be found here.

 For venues that proof of vaccination IS still needed - People can also show proof of vaccination either in a digital or paper-based form, along with acceptable forms of identification if they do not use the ServiceWA app to show proof.
 For more information on proof of vaccination, click here.

 If you need a paper copy but don't have access online, read here